Chemical weapons are developed by governments for wartime use and include

 Incendiary agents, designed to create light and flame, may also cause burns in large numbers of casualties.

-In addition to their chemical names and common names, most chemical warfare agents also have a one- to three-letter North Atlantic Treaty Organization (NATO) code.
-For example, chloroacetophenone is a form of tear gas that is marketed as Mace® and has the code CN.
+In addition to their chemical names and common names, most chemical warfare agents also have a 1- to 3-letter North Atlantic Treaty Organization (NATO) code.
+For example, chloroacetophenone is a form of tear gas that is marketed as Mace and has the code CN.